Q. What are Precision Exams?

 Q. Do you offer curricula for your exams?

 A. YouScience offers certification exams and certification standards documentation.
 Standards documents are the basis for all exam questions and learning materials (curricula).
 We work with education partners to create and publish learning materials for the certifications.
-Learning material publishers include, but are not limited to, National Geographic Learning, a part of Cengage Group, G-W (Goodheart-Willcox), and B.E.
+Learning material publishers include, but are not limited to, National Geographic Learning, a part of Cengage Group, G-W (Goodheart-Willcox), Pearson CTE distributed by Savvas, and B.E.
 Publishing.

 Additionally, individual educators and state and local CTE groups develop learning materials to ensure total alignment between course curricula and certification exams and standards.
 Because Precision Exams standards are created by industry and educator SMEs and align with the National Career Cluster standards, Precision Exams standards help drive quality curricula nationwide.